kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-08-09-microsoft-annual-report-financial-overview-and-analysis.md

 ## 🔵 Breakdown & Analysis of Microsoft's Revenues (Income Statement)

 Microsoft earned $143bn in revenue in 2020, which was an annual growth of 14%.
 Not bad for a company that also has large legacy product lines with slow growth rates.
 Let's dig deeper into Microsoft's revenue breakdown.
-What precisely this revenue consist of and where it comes from?
+What precisely this revenue consists of and where it comes from?
 How did it develop thorough the last five years?
 And what is driving its growth?

 Microsoft's financial statement offers three different ways of how we can break down its revenues.
 We can split it into **products or services** or if it is coming from **the US or other countries**.
-However, the core **revenue breakdown** that offers the biggest detail and understanding of how Microsoft makes money is its **operating segments breakdown**, which should be in line with how Microsoft looks at its business internally.
+However, the core **revenue breakdown** that offers the biggest detail and understanding of how Microsoft makes money is its **operating segment breakdown**, which should be in line with how Microsoft looks at its business internally.

 This breakdown divides Microsoft's business into **three segments that can be further broken down into product groups in the following way:**